-We have financed our corporate operations and our technology development through the issuance of convertible debentures, the sale common stock, issuance of common stock in conjunction with an equity line of credit, issuance of preferred common stock and by our Chief Executive Officer and the exercise of warrants.
+We have financed our corporate operations and our technology development through the issuance of convertible debentures, the issuance of preferred stock, the sale common stock, issuance of common stock in conjunction with an equity line of credit, loans by our Chief Executive Officer and the exercise of warrants.

-We finance our TransTech operations from operations and a Secured Credit Facility with Capital Source Business Finance Group.
+We finance TransTech from operations and a Secured Credit Facility with Capital Source Business Finance Group.
 On December 9, 2008, TransTech entered into a \$1,000,000 secured credit facility with Capital Source to fund its operations.
-On December 12, 2015, the secured credit facility was renewed for an additional six months, with a floor for prime interest of 4.5% (currently 4.5%) plus 2.5%.
+On June 9, 2016, the secured credit facility was renewed for an additional six months, with a floor for prime interest of 4.5% (currently 4.5%) plus 2.5%.
 The eligible borrowing is based on 80% of eligible trade accounts receivable, not to exceed \$1,000,000.
 The secured credit facility is collateralized by the assets of TransTech, with a guarantee by Visualant, including a security interest in all assets of Visualant.
-Availability under this Secured Credit ranges from \$0 to \$175,000 (\$6,000 as of December 31, 2015) on a daily basis.
-The remaining balance on the accounts receivable line of \$410,624 as of December 31, 2015 must be repaid by the time the secured credit facility expires on June 12, 2016, or we renew by automatic extension for the next successive six-month term.
+Availability under this Secured Credit ranges from \$0 to \$175,000 (\$20,000 as of June 30, 2016) on a daily basis.
+The remaining balance on the accounts receivable line of \$747,652 as of June 30, 2016 must be repaid by the time the secured credit facility expires on December 12, 2016, or we renew by automatic extension for the next successive six-month term.